egba001/Responsive-Landing-page/README.md

-# camping_website
+# Camping ebsite
-A simple website demonstrating the use of css grid
+A simple website exploring the use of css grid